-If removed, reinstall the bearing snap rings (22 and 36) in the grooves in the shaft.
+If removed, reinstall the bearing snap rings (22 and 37) in the grooves in the shaft.
+Replace the bearing spacers (21 and 36).

 Clean and inspect the bearings as indicated in Shaft and Bearing Removal and Disassembly.

 To prevent damage during removal from the shaft, it is recommended that bearings be cleaned and inspected in place.
 It is strongly recommended that the bearings be replaced any time the shaft and bearings are removed.